vijay03/asstprofbook/index.md

 Being a student of [Remzi](http://www.cs.wisc.edu/~remzi) and [Andrea Arpaci-Dusseau](http://www.cs.wisc.edu/~dusseau), how could I not make this [a free online book](http://from-a-to-remzi.blogspot.com/2014/01/the-case-for-free-online-books-fobs.html)?
 The book chapters will always be available online at this website.

 I plan to upload the chapter PDFs as I write them (without any fancy typography) onto this website.
+Those who have signed up will also receive the book chapters by email.

 I will be creating a nicer-to-look-at print and e-reader version as well, that you could get from popular vendors such as Amazon.
+But this will likely be after all the content is up in raw form.

 ## Reporting errors